ParhamFarasatyar/Stellar-Clash/README.md

-# 🚀 Space Blaster
+# 🚀 Stellar Clash

 ### 🕹️ About the Game
-Space Blaster is an endless arcade-style space shooter built with Python and Pygame.
+Stellar Clash is an endless arcade-style space shooter built with Python and Pygame.
 You control a powerful spaceship 🛸 with 3 lives, facing waves of enemy fleets that keep getting faster, stronger, and larger as you progress!

 Destroy alien ships 💥, rack up points 🌟, and survive as long as you can in this intense, fast-paced universe!